 Rear-end crashes happen for a number of different reasons, most of which are preventable.
 These are a few of the more common ones:

-Avoiding obstacles and roadway hazards.
-The person driving in front of you could hit their brakes to avoid hitting an animal or other hazard.
+The person driving in front of you could hit their brakes to avoid hitting an animal or another hazard.
 If you are not driving safely, you may slam into the back of them.

 - Herniated discs